-The Clinical Coordinator provides instruction, orientation, assignments, evaluation and record keeping while students from the University of New England are assigned to affiliate clinical sites.
+The Clinical Coordinator provides instruction, orientation, assignments, and evaluation while students from the University of New England are assigned to affiliate clinical sites.
 This individual is responsible for monitoring student scheduling and clinical progress.
-They are invited to participate in campus based instructional activities.
+At times, they are invited to participate in campus based instructional activities.
 The primary responsibilities of the Clinical Coordinator are to:

 - 1. Serve as liaison/contact person between the institution and the School of Nurse Anesthesia.
 Facilitate the acquisition of necessary contractual agreements and credentialing documentation. - 2.
 Orient students to the clinical anesthesia setting. - 3.
-Coordinate clinical assignments and rotations in conjunction with the APD of Clinical Education that will enhance the student's progress toward meeting the required cases necessary for graduation and certification. - 4.
+Coordinate clinical assignments and rotations in conjunction with the faculty clinical practicum coordinator that will enhance the student's progress toward meeting the required cases necessary for graduation and certification. - 4.
 Coordinate student scheduling and daily operating room assignments with the Clinical Faculty. - 5.
 Provide daily student mentoring and counseling. - 6.
 Evaluate and document ongoing student performance in conjunction with student clinical objectives including daily evaluations and summation evaluations as needed. - 7.
-Ensure that accurate and constructive daily student evaluations are completed by the end of each clinical day by the Clinical Faculty when feasible. - 8.
-Discuss possible student disciplinary action with the APD of Clinical Education when necessary.
+Ensure that accurate and constructive daily student evaluations are completed by the end of each clinical day by the Clinical Faculty when feasible.